Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Core

 The implementations of Kokkos Kernels algorithms leverage the hierarchical parallelism exposed by the Kokkos library~\cite{kim2017designing}.
 To ensure flexibility for the distributed libraries that might call its algorithms, Kokkos Kernels provides thread-safe implementations for most of its kernels, with increasing coverage for asynchronous implementations that allow an execution space instance to be passed when calling a kernel.
 Kokkos Kernels also serves as a major point of integration for vendor optimized libraries such as cuBLAS, cuSPARSE, rocBLAS, rocSPARSE, MKL, ARMpl and others.

 The capabilities provided by Kokkos Kernels can be divided into four major categories: 1.
-BLAS algorithms, 2. sparse linear algebra and preconditioners, 3. graph algorithms, and 4. batched dense and sparse linear algebra~\cite{liegeois2023performance}.
-The main points of integration of Kokkos Kernels in Trilinos are Tpetra for the dense and sparse linear algebra capabilities, Ifpack2 for the preconditioners and batched algorithms, and the multigrid package MueLu which relies directly and indirectly on these general capabilities as well as more specialized algorithms such as graph coloring/coarsening~\cite{kelley2022parallel} and fused Jacobi-SpGEMM (generalized sparse matrix-matrix multiply) kernels.
+BLAS algorithms, 2. sparse linear algebra and preconditioners, 3. graph algorithms, and 4. batched dense and sparse linear algebra~\cite{liegeois2023performance,10.1145/3431921}.
+The main points of integration of Kokkos Kernels in Trilinos are Tpetra for the dense and sparse linear algebra capabilities, Ifpack2 for the preconditioners and batched algorithms, and the multigrid package MueLu which relies directly and indirectly on BLAS and graph algorithms and specialized implementations of graph coloring/coarsening~\cite{kelley2022parallel} and fused Jacobi-SpGEMM (generalized sparse matrix-matrix multiply) kernels.
+Additionally, batched dense factorization algorithms are used in the construction of grid transfers.

 Similar to the Kokkos library, Kokkos Kernels is developed in its own GitHub repository\footnote{https://github.com/kokkos/kokkos-kernels} outside of the Trilinos GitHub repository.
 Every version of the library is integrated and tested in Trilinos as part of the Kokkos ecosystem release process.
 Additional information on Kokkos Kernels' capabilities can be found in~\cite{deveci2018multithreaded,wolf2017fast}.